Sky Satellite TV in The Alps

 All you need to know about receiving Sky out here

-All Sky Sports events (including Premiership Plus) are shown over here in Pub Le Ski Lodge in La Tania but if you want to get your own digibox and dish out here it's quite simple.
+All Sky Sports events, Amazon Prime, BT Sport and Pay Per View events are shown in La Tania at Pub Le Ski Lodge and La Taiga but if you want to get your own UK TV see below.

 If you don't have any sky subscription and no viewing card in at all you'll still get a host of TV and Radio channels - apart from lots of shopping, religious and travel agent type channels the main ones of interest are:

 ITV1, ITV2 (+1 etc)